grafana/loki/docs/sources/configure/_index.md

 # Configures how the index is updated and stored.
 index:
+  # path prefix for index tables.
+Defaults to "index/".
+The path prefix always
+  # needs to end with a path delimiter '/', except when the prefix is empty.
+  [path_prefix: <string> | default = "/index"]

   # Table prefix for all period tables.
   [prefix: <string> | default = ""]